farirpgs/fari-games/public/documents/fari-games/charge-srd.md

 >
 > Words are important so you should look at changing the default action list to better fits your game's aesthetic.
 >
 > First, look at what you think characters will do the most in your game.
-Are they going to fight a lot or are they going to play a political game ?
+Are they going to fight a lot or are they going to play a political game?
 Depending on what you are aiming for, adapt the action list to reflect your intentions.
 >
 > If you use less than 12 actions, you might want to look at reducing the initial action dots PCs get at the start of a the game.
 A good ratio is something like `{number of actions} / 2 + 1`.
 >